EU Licensed4.8/5

 Frequently Asked Questions

-How quickly does colchicine work for a gout attack?
+How quickly does colchicine relieve gout pain?

-Can I take colchicine with my regular medicines?
+Can I take colchicine with allopurinol?

 Medically Reviewed